lumpn/blog/outside-in-code.md

 var phone = new Concatenation(new Repeat(digit, 3), ...);
 ```

 Or I might have chosen to put everything in one class and expose a very fluent heavy interface, which makes it easy to compose sequentially, but hard to reuse parts.
+Once captures come into play, it breaks down fast.

 ```csharp
 var phone = Pattern.Repeat(digit, 3)